ObsidianLabs/algorand-tutorial/tutorial-2.md

 ### Contract code

 With an example transaction, it's easier to understand what the smart contract does.
 Let's now look at the PyTeal file `main.py`.
+Let's first add a missing piece of the code.
+Put in Charlie's address on Line 5.

 In essense, the smart contract has prescribed a list of logic checks.

 ``` py
 dynamic_fee_core = And(